 behaviour or remarks of a sexual nature by a registrant towards a client,

 but does not include touching, behaviour and remarks by a registrant towards a client that are of a clinical nature appropriate to the service being provided (see BCCNM Bylaws, s.
 362(4)).

-Regulated Health Professional: “Regulated health professional” refers a registrant of BCCNM or any health profession college under the
+Regulated Health Professional: “Regulated health professional” refers to a registrant of BCCNM or any health profession college under the Health Professions Act.

 Scope of Practice for Registered Psychiatric Nurses: Standards, Limits, Conditions